-Giving feedback doesn’t need to be intimidating.
+Giving feedback to team members doesn’t need to be intimidating.
 Here, we provide examples of the types of employee feedback, how to ask for and learn from feedback, and things to keep in mind when giving feedback.
 In addition, we’ll talk about how performance reviews are changing in favor of a culture of feedback.

 Feel free to navigate throughout the article with this clickable table of contents:

 - What are the types of employee feedback?

 - How can you ask for employee feedback?

 - How to give effective employee feedback